Variance Sum Rule for Entropy Production

-Until now, we have considered the case where the total force acting on the bead equals the measured force, $F_t=F_t^M$ and $F_t^I=0$.
+Until now, we have considered the case of a single degree of freedom where the total force acting on the bead equals the measured force, $F_t=F_t^M$ and $F_t^I=0$.
+For the case of multiple degrees of freedom where positions and total forces can be measured, Eqs.\eqref{eq:VSR1} and \eqref{eq:EP0}, can be generalized (Sec.
+S1 and S2, Supp.
+Mat.).
 Quite often, however, a measurement probe (AFM tip, microbead, etc.) is in contact with a system in a NESS, such as a biological cell with metabolic activity, Fig.~\ref{fig:FIG1}A. In this case, $F_t^I\ne 0$ is experimentally inaccessible, and $F_t=F_t^M+F_t^I$ cannot be measured, making the VSR \eqref{eq:VSR1} inapplicable.
-In other cases, only the position $x_t$ is monitored, e.g., in particle tracking experiments~\cite{manzo2015review,shen2017single,hurst2021intracellular,scott2023extracting}, or in detecting cellular fluctuations \cite{ahmed2018active,herraez2020multiple,salinas2022membrane}.
-To apply the VSR in these situations, it is necessary to model the NESS by making assumptions about the nature of the interaction $F_t^I$.
-Specifically, for a linear-response measuring device ($F_t^M=-kx_t$), a reduced VSR can be derived and expressed in terms of variances related to the position $x_t$ only.
-In these conditions, the displacement variance, ${\cal V}_{\Delta x}$, along with the variance of $\Sigma_x (t)=\int^t_0ds\, x_s$, ${\cal V}_{\Sigma_x}(t)$, satisfy (Sec.\ref{S6:RedVSR}, Supp.
-Info.),
+Moreover, in many cases, only a spatial degree of freedom $x_t$ is monitored, e.g., in particle tracking experiments~\cite{manzo2015review,scott2023extracting}, or in detecting cellular fluctuations \cite{ahmed2018active,salinas2022membrane}.
+To apply the VSR in these situations, it is necessary to model the NESS by making assumptions about the interaction $F_t^I$ and the underlying degrees of freedom.
+Specifically, for a linear-response measuring device ($F_t^M=-kx_t$), a reduced-VSR for a single degree of freedom can be derived and expressed in terms of variances related to the position $x_t$ only.
+In these conditions, the displacement variance, ${\cal V}_{\Delta x}$, along with the variance of $\Sigma_x (t)=\int^t_0ds\, x_s$, ${\cal V}_{\Sigma_x}(t)$, satisfy (Sec.S6, Supp.
+Mat.),